guylev38/aoc-2025/README.md

-# AOC 2025 Solutions in BASIC
+# AOC 2025 Solutions in OCaml